 The SLCIDA-LDC has loaned funds to the Agency.
 Information on these loans can be found in Note 12 of these financial statements.

-Administrative fees paid by SLCIDA-LDC to the Agency totaled \$ 207,200 for both 2021 and 2020.
+Administrative fees paid by SLCIDA-LDC to the Agency totaled \$ 7,200 and \$ 207,200 for the years ending December 31, 2022 and 2021, respectively.

 REQUIRED SUPPLEMENTARY INFORMATION